 Nothing is more exciting than solving a mystery.
-This narrative based coding game involves unlocking a mystery based on the clues.
-Besides building coding skills, this coding app also works at honing critical reasoning and logical skills.
+This narrative based coding game involves unlocking a mystery based on the clues and makes coding for kids highly interesting.

-This coding app allows children to bring their drawings to life and make games.
-It uses drag and drop coding blocks and is great for building some real coding skills.
+Scratch is among the top coding websites for kids and allows children to bring their drawings to life and make games.
+It uses drag and drop coding for kids and is great for building some real coding skills.

 Indoor Screen-Free Coding Activities for Kids

 If you are concerned about the increased screen time and not very fond of coding websites for kids, then offline coding activities for kids are for you.